-• All project contributions towards regional development, inclusive of communications held with relevant authorities, to be kept on file.
+- All project contributions towards regional development, inclusive of communications held with relevant authorities, to be kept on file. - Monitoring of borehole water levels and water abstraction (monthly) and submit to the relevant custodian on a quarterly basis.

-2.1.3 Skills and Development
+2.1.4 Skills and Development

 Training is essential to all aspects of the operations.
 Relative to responsibility, every employee requires the skillset to conduct tasks which form part of the operation.
-General skills in cattle handling, for example, may be acquired through on the job training and guidance from skilled workers.
+General skills in livestock handing, for example, may be acquired through on the job training and guidance from skilled workers.
 Progressive training in terms of, for example, safe pesticide application or specialised equipment handling (such as tractor operator) may require additional resources to aid in the training such as demonstrations, manuals and explanations.
-The skills and training of employees allow them to conduct certain tasks safely and or according to the required standard for continued operations.
+The skills and training of employees allow them to conduct certain tasks safely and or according to the required standard for continue operations.